Who Is Tyler Perry?

 Adding to his already dynamic career, Perry wrote the 2006 best-selling book, Don't Make a Black Woman Take Off Her Earrings: Madea's Uninhibited Commentaries on Love and Life.
 The book went on to win two Quill Awards—Book of the Year and Best in Humor.

 Back on the big screen, Perry continued making films about family, morals, and overcoming adversity.
 Daddy's Little Girls starred Idris Elba as a father who fights regain custody of his three daughters with help from a lawyer played by Gabrielle Union.
 In Why Did I Get Married?, Tyler explores the relationships of several married couples.
 The large cast included singers Jill Scott and Janet Jackson as well as Perry sans his Madea costume.
 Examining the struggles of a single mother, Meet the Browns (2008) starred Angela Bassett who takes her two children to meet her father's family after his death.
 In August 2008, it was announced that the film is being adapted into a television sitcom, which premiered in January 2009.

-On the small screen, Perry has launched several new series in recent years, including Love Thy Neighbor, The Haves and the Have Nots, For Better or Worse and If Loving You Is Wrong.
-He has also enjoyed a thriving career as an actor.
+On the small screen, Perry has launched several series including Love Thy Neighbor, The Haves and the Have Nots, For Better or Worse and If Loving You Is Wrong.
 In addition to working on his own projects, Perry starred in the crime drama Alex Cross (2012) as the title character.
 He also had a supporting role in the thriller Gone Girl (2014), directed by David Fincher and starring Ben Affleck, and played Baxter Stockman in Teenage Mutant Ninja Turtles: Out of the Shadows (2016).

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!